 Apprenticeships can be offered to new or current staff of all ages and at any level.
 Older staff, even those with degrees, can follow an Apprenticeship if they are taking on new roles or require new knowledge and skills.

 Yes.
-From April 2018, you can transfer 10% of your funds to another employer’s digital account.
+You can transfer 25% of your funds to another employer’s digital account.

 If an employer pays the Apprenticeship Levy but their funds don’t cover the full cost of the Apprenticeship training they would like to buy, then additional support is available.

 The government will pay 95% of the additional costs (up to the maximum of the relevant funding band) - with you as the employer ‘co-investing’ 5%.

 Employer with a levy pot of £35,000 takes on five apprentices